kube-zen/zen-watcher/docs/LEADER_ELECTION.md

-# Leader Election with zen-lead
+# Leader Election with zen-sdk

-zen-watcher supports leader election using **zen-lead**, an annotation-based leader election solution for components that don't use controller-runtime.
+zen-watcher supports leader election using **zen-sdk/pkg/leader**, the same approach as zen-flow and zen-lock.

 ## Overview

-zen-watcher uses **zen-lead** (not zen-sdk) because:
+zen-watcher uses **zen-sdk/pkg/leader** (controller-runtime Manager) for leader election:
+- ✅ Consistent approach across all Zen tools
-- ✅ zen-watcher doesn't use controller-runtime
+- ✅ Uses controller-runtime Manager (only for leader election, not reconciliation)
+- ✅ Same API as zen-flow and zen-lock
-- ✅ zen-lead works with any Kubernetes workload via annotations
+- ✅ Standard Kubernetes Lease API
-- ✅ No code changes required - just add annotations to your Deployment

 ## Architecture